Lasso Inaugurated As First Right-wing Ecuador President In 14 Years - UrduPoint

 Dressed in a dark suit with a light blue tie, Lasso was sworn into office by Guadalupe Llori, the president of the National Assembly.

+"Today we have received a country with record unemployment levels, a country that has been blinded by its inability to face a brutal pandemic," he said.

+Between December 2019 and March this year, unemployment rose from 4.6 percent to 5.5 percent, while poverty increased to 32 percent in December 2020 compared to 25 percent in the same month of the previous year.

-Amongst the foreign dignitaries to attend his inauguration were Jair Bolsonaro of Brazil, Haiti's Jovenel Moise, and Luis Abinader of the Dominican Republic, as well as Spain's King Felipe VI.
+Among the foreign dignitaries to attend his inauguration were Jair Bolsonaro of Brazil, Haiti's Jovenel Moise and Luis Abinader of the Dominican Republic, as well as Spain's King Felipe VI.

 It was a cherished moment for Lasso, who previously lost election campaigns to socialists Rafael Correa -- Arauz's political mentor -- in 2013 and Moreno four years later.